davarravad/UserCandy/README.md

      password VARCHAR(255) NOT NULL
    );
    ```
-3. Serve the project with your preferred web server pointing to `index.php`.
+3. Serve the `public` directory as your web root so requests are handled by `public/index.php`.
 4. (Optional) Run `npm install` and `node server.js` to start the Node server.

 ## Customization